rossta/rossta.github.com/source/blog/2015-11-23-generate-pascals-triangle-with-ruby-enumerator.md

 Notice the return value combines the each row with its index, an interesting outcome of how enumerator chains can augment the enumerated values.

 We can also take advantage of `Enumerator#lazy` to operate on rows without relying on eager evaluation.
 Here we use a lazy enumerator chain to demonstrate that the sum of numbers in each row is 2^n:

 ```ruby
 pascals_triangle.lazy.map { |row| Math.log(row.reduce(:+), 2) }.take_while { |n| n < 9 }.force
 => [0.0, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0]
 ```

+Enumerators allow us to provide an enumerable interface to generated data in much the same way we do for collections.
+Try test-driving an enumerable implementation [other sequences](https://edublognss.wordpress.com/2013/04/16/famous-mathematical-sequences-and-series/) on your own.